Introduction to Investment Banking

 Investment Banking is a financial service company or division of a bank that provides advisory services to government, individuals, and corporations in relation to underwriting, capital raising, merger, and acquisition, etc. It acts as a bridge between companies (who need investment to run and grow their business) and investors (who want to invest their funds in the market).

-There are two types of Investment Banking services, namely “Sell–side” and “Buy–side”.
+It has two types of services, namely Sell–side and Buy–side.
 In Sell–side, services regarding the trading of equity, derivatives, promotion of securities, etc. are provided and in Buy–Side advisory services to firms who are interested in buying the investment like insurance firms, Pension funds, etc. are provided.

 Following are the role and Objective are given below: